richmahn/en_tn/num/34/intro.md

 #### Structure and formatting ####

-The ULB sets the lines in 34:19-28 farther to the right on the page than the rest of the text because they are long lists.
+The ULT sets the lines in 34:19-28 farther to the right on the page than the rest of the text because they are long lists.

 #### Special concepts in this chapter ####
 ##### The boundaries #####